better-xcloud/docs/docs/safari.md

 - Extension only works in the browser.
 It's not available in PWA mode (the shortcut you created using "Add to Home Screen" prompt).
 Installing **Better xCloud** successfully will disable this prompt, allowing you to use it in the browser.
 - Fullscreen mode is not available in the browser.
 You can only minimize the address bar.
 - It doesn't support Mainline codec profile, which provides a higher quality stream than the default one (Baseline profile).
-- The "Clarity" feature (increase sharpness) doesn't work in Safari.
 - Battery badge doesn't work.

 If you want to have the best xCloud experience, play it on Android phone/tablet if possible.